 That’s why their roles are sometimes used interchangeably due to their nature of appearing the same.
 We’ve listed a few reasons why they might be treated as the same for some people:

 - The ability to communicate effectively, both verbally and through writing.

-- Be adept at the strategic communication process and know how to effectively execute them – although this might be to a different target audience.
+- Be adept at the strategic communications process and know how to execute them effectively – although this might be to a different target audience.

 - Be proficient at problem-solving and confident when confronted with a crisis, no matter what type, size and scope of the crisis.